 The characteristics described above make PLs an attractive technology for high-contrast imaging science.
-One particular example is spatially- and spectrally-resolved searches for accreting protoplanets orbiting nearby young stars.
-Conventional imaging of these targets is typically limited to $\sim150-200$ mas angular separations \citep{keppler2018,haffert19,currie2022}, corresponding to orbital separation of $\gtrsim20$~AU for targets at $\sim$150 pc.
-Simulations of both spectroastrometry and interferometric imaging with PLs have shown that they can be used to resolve $\sim$few AU orbits around nearby young stars~\citep{xin2022efficient,kim2022spectroastrometry,levinstein23,kim24interferometry} - a region where the majority of known mature giant planets reside~\citep{fernandes19}.
-Coupling the SMF outputs to a medium resolution spectrograph also allows for spectral-differential measurements that can isolate accretion-tracing hydrogen lines~\citep{kim2022spectroastrometry,levinstein23}.
-These excesses, along with spectral slopes, can distinguish between scattered light by circumstellar disk material and self-luminous planets~\citep[e.g.][]{haffert19,currie2022,wagner23}, which is crucial for bona-fide protoplanet detections.
-Beyond protoplanets, PLs could pay dividends for a broad range of science cases requiring high angular resolution observations, where interferometry is often utilized, including studies of close-in spirals in protoplanetary disks~\citep[e.g.][]{sallum19}, inner regions of AGN tori~\citep[e.g.][]{ford14}, and Solar System object surfaces~\citep[e.g.][]{conrad15}.
+One particular example is spatially and spectrally resolved searches for accreting protoplanets orbiting nearby young stars.
+Conventional imaging of these targets is typically limited to $\sim150-200$ mas angular separations \citep{keppler2018,haffert19,currie2022}, corresponding to an orbital separation of $\gtrsim20$~AU for targets at $\sim$150 pc.
+Simulations of both spectroastrometry and interferometric imaging with PLs have shown that they can be used to resolve a few AU orbits around nearby young stars~\citep{xin2022efficient,kim2022spectroastrometry,levinstein23,kim24interferometry} -- a region where the majority of known mature giant planets reside~\citep{fernandes19}.
+Coupling the SMF outputs to a medium-resolution spectrograph also allows for spectral-differential measurements that can isolate accretion-tracing hydrogen lines~\citep{kim2022spectroastrometry,levinstein23}.
+These excesses, along with spectral slopes, can distinguish between scattered light from circumstellar disk material and self-luminous planets~\citep[e.g.,][]{haffert19,currie2022,wagner23}, which is crucial for bona fide protoplanet detections.
+Beyond protoplanets, PLs could pay dividends for a broad range of science cases requiring high-angular-resolution observations, where interferometry is often utilized, including studies of close-in spirals in protoplanetary disks~\citep[e.g.,][]{sallum19}, inner regions of active galactic nucleus tori~\citep[e.g.,][]{ford14}, and Solar System object surfaces~\citep[e.g.,][]{conrad15}.

 The first on-sky demonstration of a PL was performed on the 3.9~m Anglo-Australian Telescope~\citep{cvetojevic2012first}.
 The PL was coupled to an arrayed waveguide grating (AWG) spectrograph used in tandem with the IRIS2 imaging spectrograph~\citep{tinney2004iris2}, providing a resolution power of about 2500.
 The interfacing on the Cassegrain focus of the telescope and the absence of wavefront correction by an adaptive system limited the coupling to about $5$ to $7\%$ depending on the seeing variations.